 Fund Our Schools PA, where we will share regular updates on the case, stories and data on the effects of state education underfunding in Pennsylvania, and ways for advocates to get involved.
 Visit FundOurSchoolsPA.org.
+Thorough and Efficient?

 A video on Pennsylvania’s Education Funding Lawsuit

 VIDEO Case Resources

 Recapping week six of the Pennsylvania school funding trial: William Penn School District

 December 23, 2021